Stonyfield Farm Solar ArrayHB

 This project is expected to:

-- Reduce 756 metric tons of greenhouse gas pollution
+- Reduce 756 metric tonnes of greenhouse gas pollution

 - Replace polluting grid-based electricity with renewable energy